SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 	^ filmList
 ```

-Let us test that a list has one film and that if we select a non-existent index, the name is still the last valid selected one.
+Let us test that a list has one film and that if we select a non-existent index, the name is cleared.

 ```
-ImdbFilmListPresenterTest >> testWhenSelectingOneFilmAndClickingOnEmpty
+ImdbFilmListPresenterTest >> testNoSelectionClearsDetails

 	| name |
 	"Arrange"